Core rules

 Don't roll too much

 Puka-Watha is sneaking into a rival village to steal a priceless ritual staff.
 The GM asks for a normal Quick roll.
 Puka-Watha has a Sneaking skill of 2 and a Quick of 10.
-They roll a 6, a success!
+They roll a 6 under their TN of 10 (Quick) + 2 (Sneaking) + 0 (Normal difficulty), a success!
 The GM narrates that Puka-Watha sneaks past the lookouts, the slumbering villagers, and into the chieftess's tent - where two great night-cats lay in wait.
 Getting around these creatures will require another test.

 Difficulty

 Apply a difficulty modifier if a challenge is particularly easy or hard relative any character's abilities.
-Consult the table below and adjust the Target Number as necessary.
+Consult the table below and add the appropriate modifier to the Target Number.
+When in doubt, use Normal difficulty.

 Challenges that have a TN of less than 1 will never succeed and should be attempted another way.
 Challenges with a TN of greater than 20 will never fail and do not need to be rolled.